 Communications.
 (3) A. Prerequisites: departmental approval and ninety or more hours.
 Critical reading of selected books and magazines relating directly or indirectly to mass communications.
-Features reviews and seminar discussions of readings chosen to reflect student's individual interests.
+Features reviews and seminar discussions of readings chosen to ref ect student's individual interests.